digitalrightswatch/digitalrightswatch.org.au/content/blog/2015-10-29-australian-court-holds-google-is-responsible-for-linking-to-defamatory-websites.md

 Defamation law protects the reputation of individuals.
 It is unlawful to publish false information that causes others to think less of another person.
 Historically, defamation law applies to everyone involved in publication – from journalists, to editors, publishers and even newsagents.

 In the digital age, the boundaries of liability are very uncertain.
-Google has argued that it should not be treated as a “publisher” just because it indexes websites created by others.
+Google has argued that it should not be treated as a "publisher" just because it indexes websites created by others.
 Google also argued that it should not be responsible for search results produced automatically by its search algorithms.

 But the court here found that Google was liable for just linking to defamatory content.
 In this case, Google has no control over what people post on the Ripoff Report but it does help people find and access those comments.